vincentdeng-veracode/verademo-github-app/README.md

  - jokesawef
  - hecklesawefawfe
   awefawef
-`/feed` shows the jokes/heckles that are relevant to the current user. awefsdaf
+`/feed` shows the jokes/heckles that are relevant awefto the current user. awefsdaf
 `/blabbers` shows a list of all other users and allows the current user to listen or ignore. awef